0xMati/Tech-Blog/Modern Authentication/Overview of OAuth.md

 ### 🎯 Scope

 Not every app needs all your data.
 The **scope** is like a permission slip that tells what the app can do.
 For example, a calendar app might only ask to see your events but not change them.
 When you log in with Google and see a screen asking “This app wants to see your email and contacts,” that’s the scope at work.

+Example : scope=read:contacts%20write:calendar

 ### 🔒 HTTPS is a Must